flado/rss-crawler/README.md

 # RSS Crawler #

-This README file documents whatever steps are necessary to get this application up and running.

-### What is this repository for? ###

-An RSS Crawler implementation in Phyton and MySQL.
+RSS Crawler implementation in Phyton and MySQL.

 ### How do I get set up? ###

 1. Install Python 2.7.x
 2. Install pip